gvwilson/thirdbit/src/fiction/eimin/index.md

 Why?
 What was the most useful thing I had learned?
 What had been the most surprising?
-Did I ever show the other children in the village things I had learned?
+Did I ever show the other children in the village things Razi had taught me?

 "No."
 I shook my head at that one.